ComposableFi/whitepaper/whitepaper.md

 It functions as the incentivization layer for light client data storage and proving.

 We will be pursuing the operation of both a Kusama and Polkadot parachain.
-Projects that do well on the Kusama chain, can then upgrade to our Polkadot parachain - still to be named.
+Projects that do well on the Kusama chain can then upgrade to our Polkadot parachain - still to be named.

-Polkadot and Kusama also allow for native cross-chain communication with all other parachains connected to the relay chain, as well as all external networks.
+Polkadot and Kusama also allow for native cross-chain communication with all other parachains connected to the relay chain and all external networks.
 An inflationary reward mechanism is used to incentivize collators and oracles.
-Through a runtime upgrade enacted by decentralized governance, the actual reward rate can be set and reduced as the protocol starts generating significant fees.
+Through a runtime upgrade enacted by decentralized governance, the actual reward rate can be set and reduced as the protocol generates significant fees.
-Users and infrastructure providers are capable of staking PICA and LAYR tokens to grow with the ecosystem, providing critical security and capabilities to our ecosystem.
+Users and infrastructure providers can stake PICA and LAYR tokens to grow with the ecosystem, providing critical security and capabilities to our ecosystem.

 ## 5.2 Picasso {#sec:picasso}
 We consider Kusama and Polkadot interchangeable in what follows and part of the greater substrate ecosystem.
 Polkadot offers plug-and-play security, allowing Composable to focus on building its ecosystem and leaving the security to Polkadot’s validators.
-By leveraging parachains we do not have to recruit our own validators for security, which gives us greater finality guarantees and lowers the risk of cross-chain transaction failures.
+By leveraging parachains we do not have to recruit our validators for security, which gives us more excellent finality guarantees and lowers the risk of cross-chain transaction failures.

 We also chose Polkadot for its blockchain development framework, Substrate.
-Substrate allowed us to custom-build our blockchain, allowing us to continuously upgrade our blockchain with new functionalities without needing to fork the network.
+Substrate allowed us to custom-build our blockchain, continuously upgrading our blockchain with new functionalities without needing to fork the network.
-Polkadot also allows for native cross-chain communication with all other parachains connected to Polkadot, as well as all external networks bridged to Polkadot.
+Polkadot also allows for native cross-chain communication with all other parachains connected to Polkadot and all external networks bridged to Polkadot.
-Last, we believe Polkadot has the top engineering team and leadership in the industry, having been built by Gavin Wood who coded Ethereum, invented the Solidity programming language, and invented the Ethereum Virtual Machine (EVM).
+Last, we believe Polkadot has the top engineering team and leadership in the industry, having been built by Gavin Wood, who coded Ethereum, invented the Solidity programming language, and developed the Ethereum Virtual Machine (EVM).
 We believe Polkadot is building the third phase of crypto after Bitcoin and Ethereum.

 ## 5.3 Finality {#sec:finality}
-Composable's support of different ecosystems implies that we must be able to control and abstract for the final user, the inclusion of transactions in different chains.
+Composable's support of different ecosystems implies that we must control and abstract the inclusion of transactions in other chains for the final user.
 Inclusion is tightly related to the concept of finality.
-Finality guarantees that past events on the blockchain are immutable, therefore when a transaction is included on a final block we can be sure that it has been included on the chain.
+Finality guarantees that past events on the blockchain are immutable; therefore, when a transaction is included on a final block, we can be sure that it has been included on the chain.

-Unfortunately, strong finality cannot be provided without some compromises [@Brewer2012Cap] and most blockchains only offer some degree of finality.
+Unfortunately, complete finality cannot be provided without some compromises [@Brewer2012Cap], and most blockchains only offer some degree of finality.
 We list the three degrees of finality most likely to be found on different networks, from weaker to stronger finality:

 * **Probabilistic finality:** Finality is reached eventually.
 Under some assumptions, we can estimate the probability that a given block is considered final.
 With each new block added to the chain, older blocks become more final.
 E.g: Bitcoin and most PoW chains consider a block final after 6 blocks since the *probability* of a fork decreases exponentially as the chain grows.